tbrown122387/autograder_gen_site/README.md

 A website that helps instructors use autograding tools for their courses.

-## Thanks

-This work is supported by [The Learning Design & Technology team](https://learningdesign.as.virginia.edu/) at the University of Virginia.

-# autograder_gen_site
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->